ccstl/USB-Serial-Multiplexer/README.md

 ## WIP

-The format of the header is a WIP, as is the firmware for this device.
+The firmware of this device is still a WIP